 Ask the tutors of the International Office.
 They will tell you what to do.

-Danube universities is a trans-regional, voluntary partnership project between universities along the Danube and focuses on renewable energy and efficient use of energy.
+Danube universities is a trans-regional, voluntary partnership project between universities along the Danube which focuses on renewable energy and efficient use of energy.

 Forms of cooperation of the Danube universities